 1. You Feel Overwhelmed by Daily Life

 Life can be stressful, but if you constantly feel like you are drowning in responsibilities, it may be a sign of emotional overload.
 Persistent overwhelm can manifest as racing thoughts, insomnia, irritability, or a sense of hopelessness.
-Therapy offers tools to manage stress, set boundaries, and regain emotional balance.
+Therapy provides tools to manage stress, establish boundaries, and restore emotional balance.

 Therapists help you prioritize tasks, explore underlying causes of anxiety, and create routines that restore control.
 Even if your life looks “fine” on the outside, your internal experience matters.
 Therapy validates that.